 Each year, Waukesha County and the HOME Consortium reports progress in meeting the five-year and annual goals in a Consolidated Annual Performance Evaluation Report (CAPER).
 The CAPER is submitted to HUD within ninety (90) days after the start of the new program year.
 Copies of the most recent CAPER are available for review at the Waukesha County Community Development Division.
 Waukesha County consistently meets its goals and priorities.
-HOME expenditures slowed during COVID, but the homebuyer and homeowner programs and housing development project applications started to increase in 2022 and we expect the same to happen in 2023.
+HOME expenditures slowed during COVID, but the homebuyer and homeowner programs and housing development project applications have started to increase.